A73A in CQWW SSB 2011

-- Proper Tools are indispensible.
-For the first time I used the DX-Engineering coax cable prep tools.
+- Proper Tools are indispensable.
+For the first time, I used the DX-Engineering coax cable prep tools.
 It can be so easy to make Rg213 cables with properly connected PL-259s!

 New friends taking the last picture after the disassembly of the station